CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Method

-The predicted sequences of $K$-hot vectors are mapped back to their corresponding pose codes, which can then be decoded to a motion sequence through the decoder $\mathcal{D}$. \medbreak \textbf{Fine-grained Keywords.} To help the model capture more fine-grained details in motion generation, we enhance the text description $t$ by using GPT-4 \cite{openai2023gpt4} to generate a keyword for each of the 10 body parts\footnote{The 10 body parts are \textit{head}, \textit{torso}, \textit{left arm}, \textit{right arm}, \textit{left hand}, \textit{right hand}, \textit{left leg}, \textit{right leg}, \textit{left feet}, \textit{right feet}.} and a keyword to describe the overall \textit{mood} of the motion.
-For example, as shown in Figure \ref{fig:motion_generation}, GPT-4 generates ``bend at the knee'', ``torso leaning forward'', etc., as the keywords for the motion \textit{crouching}.
-We use CLIP \cite{radford2021learning} to extract the text embeddings of the keywords and original description, which serve as the conditions for the Motion Generator.
-The embedding of the original text, followed by the embeddings of 11 keywords, forms the initial token sequence that conditions the subsequent motion generation.
-The effectiveness of incorporating these keywords to improve generation performance is validated in Table \ref{tab:finegrained}.
+\textbf{Fine-grained Keywords.} To help the model capture more fine-grained details, we enhance the text description by using GPT-4 \cite{openai2023gpt4} to generate a keyword for each of the 10 body parts\footnote{The 10 body parts are \textit{head}, \textit{torso}, \textit{left arm}, \textit{right arm}, \textit{left hand}, \textit{right hand}, \textit{left leg}, \textit{right leg}, \textit{left feet}, \textit{right feet}.} and a keyword to describe the overall \textit{mood} of the motion.
+For example, as shown in Figure \ref{fig:motion_generation}, GPT-4 generates ``bend at the knee'', ``torso leaning forward'', etc., as the keywords for the motion \textit{``crouching''}.
+We use CLIP \cite{radford2021learning} to extract text embeddings of the keywords and original description.
+The embedding of the original text, followed by the embeddings of 11 keywords, form the initial token sequence that conditions the subsequent motion generation.
+The effectiveness of using these keywords to improve generation performance is validated in Table \ref{tab:finegrained}.